ibm-cloud-docs/solution-tutorials/sql-database.md

 {:tip: .tip}
 {:pre: .pre}

-# SQL Database for Cloud Data
+# SQL Database for Cloud data

 This tutorial shows how to provision a SQL (relational) database service, create a table, and load a large data set (city information) into the database.
 Then, we deploy a web app "worldcities" to make use of that data and show how to access the cloud database.
 The app is written in Python using the [Flask framework](http://flask.pocoo.org/).